-1940 Actor Patrick Stewart is born.
-A Shakespearean-trained actor, Stewart's Broadway appearances include a solo production of A Christmas Carol, William Shakespeare's The Tempest and Macbeth, and Arthur Miller's The Ride Down Mt.
-Morgan.
-Stewart is known to television and film audiences around the world as Capt.
-Picard from the popular 1990s television series Star Trek: The Next Generation and several Star Trek films.
+1940 Patrick Stewart is born in England.
+A Shakespearean-trained actor, Stewart's Broadway appearances include a solo adaptation of A Christmas Carol, William Shakespeare's The Tempest and Macbeth, Arthur Miller's The Ride Down Mt.
+Morgan, and Samuel Beckett's Waiting for Godot.
+Stewart is known to television and film audiences around the world as Captain Picard from the popular 1990s television series Star Trek: The Next Generation and several Star Trek films.

 1977 A massive power failure blacks out New York City around 9:30 PM, halting the second acts of many Broadway shows.
 Power is restored the following morning, neighborhood by neighborhood, but that is not be enough to save the July 14 evening attendance numbers from decreasing so sharply, many brokers sell tickets for that night at face value.